qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 For persistent storage, Qdrant requires a block storage device with a proper file system such es ext4.
 This is especially important, if you mount an external volume inside the Qdrant container or if you use a Kubernetes Persistent Volume.
 Qdrant won't work on a file storage device, such as NFS, or an object storage such as S3.

-The amount of storage depends on the size of your data.

 If you offload vectors to disk, you also have to ensure that your disk storage is performant.
 You should at least use SSDs or NVMEs.
 HDDs are not recommended.

 ### Networking